Ornithology B/C

 Re: Ornithology B/C Notes~

 Alright!
-Cool, thanks for responding uwuisotelus wrote: ↑Sat Nov 23, 2019 9:59 amThe only way you could use sticky notes is to tab or label something- I doubt having actual notes on sticky notes would be permitted as that causes a large extra amount of information that could be included.
-However, if I were you, if I had some extra information I needed to add I would have a few blank pages in my binder or just write it in with a pencil wherever I needed the extra information (there was a similar case last year where using sticky notes on notes pages events was prohibited, this likely carries over to binder events).
+Cool, thanks for responding uwuisotelus wrote: ↑November 23rd, 2019, 9:59 amThe only way you could use sticky notes is to tab or label something- I doubt having actual notes on sticky notes would be permitted as that causes a large extra amount of information that could be included.
+However, if I were you, if I had some extra information I needed to add I would have a few blank pages in my binder or just write it in with a pencil wherever I needed the extra information (there was a similar case last year where using sticky notes on notes pages events was prohibited, this likely carries over to binder events).aeurius wrote: ↑November 23rd, 2019, 8:29 am Random question, but i was wondering if sticky notes are permitted in the binder? (like not sticking out but inside). - The event parameters say "Sheet protectors, lamination, tabs and labels" but idk if that applies?? sorry this question is really dumb lmao

 - Moderator